Jakesta13/McUpdater/README.md

 * [Minecraft Remote Toolkit](https://bukkit.org/threads/remotetoolkit-restarts-crash-detection-auto-saves-remote-console.674/) -- Not required, but convinient
 * Minecraft server with an FTP server to access files.
 * [MCRCON](https://github.com/Tiiffi/mcrcon)
-* telnet -- Only required if you wish to use Minecraft Remote Toolkit method
+* Telnet -- Only required if you wish to use Minecraft Remote Toolkit method

 ## NOTES
 * The script assumes you have all of the required dependancies.
 * You can use this to download any kind of jar file, it doesn't have to be vanilla minecraft.
 * If running on something like a Raspberry Pi, you have to build mcrcon from source if you use that feature.
 * If the Telnet connection doesn't show the login screen, you may have to run '.stopwrapper' on the minecraft server console and restart the wrapper.

+## To-do list
+* Add pre-check rcon command to send to server (Will be user customizeable, toggleable)
+* Add pre-update rcon command to send to server (Will be user customizeable, along with a user-defined delay, toggleable)